How to Change Device Usage Settings in Windows 11

 Summary

 Managing your Windows 11 device settings gives you control over both your privacy and your hardware.
-Use Personalization > Device usage to adjust how Windows suggests content to you.
+Use the Personalization section, then Device usage, to adjust how Windows suggests content to you.
 Use Bluetooth & devices to manage your peripherals.
-Both menus are easy to navigate and require no special permissions to update.
+Both menus are manageable and require no special permissions to update.

 Open the Settings app by pressing Windows key + I. Navigate to Personalization, then select Device usage.
 From there, you can toggle specific categories like Gaming, Creativity, or Business to On or Off.
 These settings help Windows provide personalized tips based on how you use your computer daily.